Nonprofit Resume Examples and Templates for 2023

 Help Lead

-For each job in your Experience section, consider adding a description of the nonprofit organization.
-You can place this description in brackets right next to or below the nonprofit name.
-It also helps to match formatting.
-For instance, if you’ve italicized the nonprofit name, italicize the nonprofit description too.
+Under each job in your experience section, consider adding a description of the organization you worked for.
+You can place this description in brackets right next to or below the organization name.

-Nonprofit descriptions let you show any similarities between your past and desired employers.
-For instance, maybe you’ve worked for nonprofits of a similar size or in the same industry.
+Organization descriptions let you show any similarities between your past and desired employers.
+For instance, maybe you’ve worked for organizations of a similar size.
 Or maybe you’ve worked at nonprofits with a similar core mission or leadership philosophy.
-By working these details into your descriptions, you can make your resume that much more relevant to the job at hand.
+By working these details into your descriptions, you can make your resume more relevant to the job opening.